Are The Star Wars Prequels Better Than The New Films?

 Then it was on to the Star Wars Prequels.
 And I won’t lie, I looked forward to showing her these more than the original trilogy.

 I didn’t grow up with the original films.
 I grew up on the prequels.
-So, while I can say the Star Wars prequel trilogy suck eggs and balls; I can also say they have a weird, yet special place in my heart.
+So, while I can say the Star Wars prequel trilogy sucks eggs and balls; I can also say they have a weird, yet special place in my heart.

 Moreover, the Star Wars Prequels are bad in a good way.
 Much like The Room and Troll 2, the Prequels are great to make fun of.
-My sister and I laughed our way through the entirety of all three movies (with the exception of podracing, that was cool).
+My sister and I laughed our way through the entirety of all three movies (with the exception of producing, that was cool).
 We laughed at little Anakin saying Padme’s an angel.
 Or when Emperor Palpatine turned into a zombie and threw Mace Windu out the window in Episode 3.